What Are Unfair Claims Settlement Practices?

 - Offering small settlement amounts, forcing you to sue the insurer to recover the amount you are owed

-- Requiring you to provide both a proof of loss form and a loss verification, thereby delaying the claim investigation or payment process
+- Demanding written verification of a loss after you have submitted a completed proof of loss form, delaying the claim investigation or payment process

 - Refusing to pay claims without conducting a reasonable investigation.
 For example, your insurer denies your claim for fire damage to your building.
-The insurer claims that a fire never occurred but no adjuster has visited your property.
+The insurer claims that no fire occurred but has not dispatched an adjuster to inspect your property.